 What’s the state of your DNS?
+How can you be sure DNS is setup and pointed properly?
 Check out your domain statuses by visiting the “Domains” page for one of your installs.

 At the bottom of that page you’ll find a table which shows all of your added domains for that install.
 If you don’t see a domain, you can add a new domain at the top of the domains page.